 When we eat a meal or drink fluids, the lining of our stomach is stretched.
 This in turn activates the colon in preparation for removing waste from the body.
 This is called the gastrocolic reflex; the resulting movement pushes food along our digestive tract in order to make room for the consumption of more food.
 This normal physiological process may be one reason why matcha helps you along in the bathroom.
 This process can be increased if you’ve added anything to your matcha like milk or sugar.

 As mentioned above, coffee can actually hide bigger issues that may be present, such as lack of fiber in your diet.
 It’s recommended that men eat about 35 grams of fiber each day and women about 25 grams.
 Unfortunately, the standard American diet is sorely lacking in fiber.
-Matcha has 385 mg of fiber per 1 gram of powder.
+Matcha green tea powder has 385 mg of fiber per 1 gram of powder.
 To put this into perspective, coffee contains 0 grams of fiber.
-The extra fiber in matcha can help increase the size of your stools and make them easier to pass.
+The extra fiber in matcha tea powder can help increase the size of your stools and make them easier to pass.

 Stress and anxiety can also wreak havoc on your bowels by causing both diarrhea and constipation.
 But matcha can help soothe some of that, allowing your digestive tract to function properly.
 Matcha contains the amino acid L-theanine, which is known to have relaxing effects.